nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

         1. The index of the event in the currently displayed list can be directly used.
         2. Faster and more intuitive for users.
     * Cons:
-        1. The index is independent of the Event, which may lead to an inconsistent user experience.
+        1. The index is independent of the event, which may lead to an inconsistent user experience.

 * **Alternative 2**: Delete by event name:
     * Pros:
-        1. User can be more sure of the event they are removing, since it is referencing the Event name.
+        1. User can be more sure of the event they are removing, since it is referencing the event name.
     * Cons:
-        1. The user has to fully match the Event name, which is much more cumbersome.
+        1. The user has to fully match the event name, which is much more cumbersome.

-### Filter Event feature
+### Filter Event feature - filterEvents

 This feature allows Managera users to filter the event list by date and time.
 Only the events that fall on the specified date and time will be left in the filtered list.